 Quality Bits

-While Quality Bits is a newcomer to the podcast universe, it is one worth a mention.
+While Quality Bits is a newcomer to the podcast universe, it is one worth mentioning.
 Quality expert Lina Zubyte aims to bring diversity, open-mindedness, and transparency to her field.
-Check out episode “Building the Right Product with Nadine Oldorf” and learn what it takes to build the correct product for your customers.
+Check out the episode “Building the Right Product with Nadine Oldorf” and learn what it takes to build the correct product for your customers.
 The two female testing experts discuss everything from book recommendations to mentorships.
 Lina also authors quick reads on her favorite topics: testing, quality, and inclusion.
 Check them out here.

-Have additional testing podcast recommendations?
+Do you have additional testing podcast recommendations?
 Let us know by tagging us on social media!